Mangrove Mystery – Where Did All the Pumice Come From?

 For years, scientists have found pumice, a porous volcanic rock, scattered on the beaches and mangroves of Belize, despite the lack of volcanoes in the immediate area.
 Thanks to the persistence of one curious scientist, a diverse group has teamed up to solve this great pumice mystery, ultimately producing a better understanding of how geological, oceanographic and biological forces are linked in the Caribbean.

 As a geological oceanographer at the Smithsonian National Museum of Natural History, Dr. Maggie Toscano has made a career of documenting how coastal systems have changed over thousands of years in response to rising sea levels, studying ecosystems from the marshes and barrier islands of the eastern US to the coral reefs and mangroves of the Caribbean.
 In recent years, her work has taken her to the Mesoamerican Barrier Reef offshore of Belize, where the Smithsonian has maintained a field station on Carrie Bow Cay since 1974 (see picture above).
-While there, investigating the very thick peat (fossil plant matter) accumulations underlying the mangrove islands, she came across something unexpected – an abundance of lightweight porous rocks on the sandy carbonate cay and trapped in mangrove roots above the high tide level (see picture on left from Maggie).
+While there, investigating the very thick peat (fossil plant matter) accumulations underlying the mangrove islands, she came across something unexpected – an abundance of lightweight porous rocks on the sandy carbonate cay and trapped in mangrove roots above the high tide level.

 Pumice is the air-filled rock ejected by volcanoes during eruptions.
 We use it today to scrub our heels, and make light-weight concrete.
 Marine animals and plants hitch-hike on pumice, which can travel long distances as it floats on the surface of the sea and on other water bodies.
 And for years, it turns out that scientists have been finding and picking up this curious flotsam on Carrie Bow Cay.
 The naturally-occurring pumice clearly originated elsewhere, unrelated to the locally-produced, biogenic (animal-secreted) carbonate sediments of the nearby reef, lagoon and the Cay.
 Pumice small and large can be seen all over the mangrove areas of nearby Twin Cays, on the surface of the peat, stuck in between or perched upon mangrove prop roots.
 “It is everywhere!
 We step on it and trip over it constantly while doing field work,” Maggie said.